gabrielcaamargo/NuggetCreators/README.md

 ## 🚀 About Nugget

 Nugget’s mission is to make learning **affordable, accessible, and engaging**.
-Instead of overwhelming catalogs and expensive courses, Nugget focuses on **bite-sized micro-courses** that anyone can buy for just **$5** — simple, focused, and ready to use.
+Instead of overwhelming catalogs and expensive courses, Nugget focuses on **bite-sized micro-courses** that anyone can buy for a cheap value — simple, focused, and ready to use.

 Creators gain a fair platform to monetize their expertise, and learners get fast access to practical knowledge.